MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/enterprise-voice-solution/response-group.md

 The Response Group application uses the following ports:

-- **Port 5071** Used for SIP listening requests
+- **Port 5071**   for SIP listening requests

-- **Port 8404** Used for interserver communications
+- **Port 8404**   for interserver communications

     > [!NOTE]
     > This port is used for the Match Making service and is required when the Response Group application is deployed in a pool that has more than one Front End Server.

    > [!NOTE]
    > These ports are default settings that you can change by using the **Set-CsApplicationServer** cmdlet.
 For details about this cmdlet, see the Skype for Business Server Management Shell documentation.

 ### Audio File Requirements